revvv/gdash/README.md

     `$ start-gdash-mac.command`<br>
     `$ start-gdash-linux.sh`
 - Q: What changes to the project are not obvious?<br>
   A: `make install` is not maintained.
-I may work, but GDash expects all caves in the installation folder and not in `/share/locale`.
+It may work, but GDash expects all caves in the installation folder and not in `/share/locale`.

 ### Bulk export